jgmalcolm/jgmalcolm.github.io/z80/index.md

 - [Binary Coded Decimal](variables/bcd.htm) - Format Floating Point decimal
   numbers.
 Work with exponents, Complex and Real numbers, and negative numbers.
 Examples are illustrated in tables and code snippets!
-- [Floating Point Stack](variables/floa.htm) - Save and recall entire Operator Registers just like with `push` and `pop`.
-You can even push entire lists and matrices.
 - [VAT Searches](variables/vats.htm) - Learn the methodology behind the
   Variable Allocation Table and how to search through it.
 You can even walk through the line-by-line analysis of one of the hottest search routines out